ray-project/ray/doc/source/serve/monitoring.md

      - * deployment
        * actor_id
      - The number of request scheduling tasks in the router that are undergoing backoff.
-   * - ``ray_serve_long_poll_host_bytes_sent`` [†]
-     - N/A
-     - The number of bytes sent by the ServeController's long poll host.
-The actual number of bytes sent over the wire may be different than the metric reports.
-This metric should be used as an approximation.
    * - ``ray_serve_handle_request_counter`` [**]
      - * handle
        * deployment